-Whilst things like culture and learning opportunities are important to advertise, people don’t generally tend to work for free (I certainly don’t!).
+Whilst things like culture and learning opportunities are important to advertise, people don’t generally tend to work for free.

 Since many companies don’t disclose how much they’re actually willing to pay someone, this is a chance for you to stand out and be transparent in a marketplace where so few companies are willing to do so.

-I can tell you from personal experience that if a job has a salary listed - I’d be more likely to apply.
-When no salary is specified, it feels as if the employer may offer the job to the lowest bidder or at the very least short change me if I don’t push hard enough.
+When no salary is specified, it feels as if the employer may offer the job to the lowest bidder or at the very least short change candidates if they don't push hard enough.

 In addition to any other benefits/ perks, be sure to mention flexible working options.
 The ability to work outside of regular hours or remotely may be the deciding factor for a parent or carer.